maybebyte/anthesis/pc.md

   Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/):
   content filtering/adblock.

-Ideally, your results on [Cover Your Tracks](https://coveryourtracks.eff.org/) should look similar to mine:
+Ideally, results on [Cover Your Tracks](https://coveryourtracks.eff.org/) will look similar to this:

 [![My Cover Your Tracks results show I'm blocking both tracking ads and invisible trackers, as well as protecting me from fingerprinting.](/images/coveryourtracks-results.png)](/images/coveryourtracks-results.png)

-Anyone willing to put in this much effort to harden Firefox should commit to using Tor Browser for most things.
+Consider using Tor Browser.
 I use Firefox for precious few tasks these days given that even with these tweaks, Firefox can't protect the user as effectively as Tor Browser can.

 ## Entertainment